eggdropsoap/QuestWorlds/markdown/QuestWorlds.md

 **Contests** in *QuestWorlds* don’t simply tell you how well you performed at a particular task: they tell you whether or not you overcame a **story obstacle**, which moves the story in a new direction.
 Unlike some other roleplaying games, a **contest** in *QuestWorlds* does not resolve a task, it resolves the whole **story obstacle**.

-If you need secret records which are stored in a vault within a government compound, your goal is to get the information - while the fact that it is secured against your access is a **story obstacle** you must overcome to attain that goal.
-Overcoming that **story obstacle** may involve many possible tasks, evading guards, lock-picking, forging credentials, etc. - but the **contest** doesn't address those individually.
+If you need secret records which are stored in a vault within a government compound, your goal is to get the information---while the fact that it is secured against your access is a **story obstacle** you must overcome to attain that goal.
+Overcoming that **story obstacle** may involve many possible tasks, evading guards, lock-picking, forging credentials, etc.---but the **contest** doesn't address those individually.
 The **contest** is framed around the entire conflict against the **story obstacle** as a whole.

 In a fight, your **story obstacle** may be the opponents themselves, who you are fighting to capture or kill.
 Just as often you are seeking another goal and you might just as easily attain it by incapacitating or evading your foes.
 In this case, beating the enemy is a task, not the **story obstacle**.
 For example, if an **ally** has been accused of treason by the King, your goal could be to prove the **ally's** innocence.
 The power of the King threatening your **ally** is a **story obstacle** to be overcome, and a trial by combat could be a **contest** to resolve the conflict with an **ability** like "Knight Errant."